-If the process of manual removal above is too overwhelming because you have too many citrus trees and you would like a solution that may be long-lasting but still natural, you can use Neem Oil.
+If the process of manual removal above is too overwhelming because you have too many citrus trees and you would like a solution that may be long-lasting but still an organic citrus pest control, you can use Neem Oil.
 The process of spraying Neem Oil has been reported to significantly reduce stink bugs, believed to be a result of smothering the eggs and juvenile stink bugs.

 For the prevention of stink bug infestation, Neem Oil application should start in late winter and then following the manufacturer’s directions for further applications throughout the season.

 If Neem Oil is used on large adult stink bugs it will not be effective.
 Treatment needs to start before the weather warms up when the stink bugs are small.